-For top-quality virtual rc flying, the Phoenix rc flight simulator is a superb choice for beginners looking at getting in to the radio control flying hobby, as well as for seasoned professionals looking at honing their competition skills - and for everyone in between too!
+For top-quality virtual radio control flying, the Phoenix rc flight simulator is a superb choice for beginners looking at getting in to the hobby, as well as for seasoned professionals looking at honing their competition skills - and for everyone in between too!

-The Phoenix rc flight sim has been around for a few years now, predominantly sold in the UK, but in October 2009 the company struck a deal with North American radio control distributing giants Horizon Hobby and since then Phoenix has been globally available.
+The Phoenix rc flight sim first appeared in the mid-2000s.
+Originally it was predominantly sold in the UK, but in October 2009 the company struck a deal with North American radio control distributing giants Horizon Hobby and since then Phoenix has been globally available and widely marketed.

-The quality of the Phoenix sim is outstanding and unlike its closest rival, the RealFlight rc flight simulators, all flying sites are photograph-based and none are computer generated (Update: Phoenix v4.0 does now include CG flying sites).
-The realism of the aircraft is very good and the overall virtual flying experience on the Phoenix rc flight simulator is superb.
+The quality of the Phoenix sim is outstanding and the realism of the aircraft is very good.
+Most of the flying sites are photo-realistic, and the overall virtual flying experience on the Phoenix rc flight simulator is superb.

 On a personal note (I have RealFlight and Phoenix sims) flying on the Phoenix is even more realistic for me because several of the flying sites are close to my home area, so I've seen the sites in real life!